muugumuugu/coUrses/BSC+programming-and-data-science/computational-thinking/README.md

 + filtering means selecting a susbset of the data based on the value of one of the case-variabled (attribute of that data entry).
 + we can do multiple filters together, and nest the filtering within the iteration also.

-## iterations using combination of filter conditions
+## Iterations using Combination of Filter conditions

-## introduction to flowcharts
+## Introduction to Flowcharts

 ###Symbols
 + Processs : Process/Activity - Operation that CHanges Vallue